rpegorov/rpegorov/README.md

 - 👋 Hi, I’m Rostislav Egorov
-- 👀 I’m interested in I’m interested in job java developper
+- 👀 I’m interested in job java developper
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 8 912 541 2001 , @w1shmaster - telegramm
+- 📫 How to reach me 8 912 541 2001 , @w1shmaster - telegram

 <!---
 rpegorov/rpegorov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.